tochsner/phylodata/website/src/lib/docs/java_metadata.md

 }
 ```

-As you can see, the structure closesly matches the experiment pages on the website.
+As you can see, the structure closely matches the experiment pages on the website.

 ## Paper metadata